Precision PCB Design Software with a Differential Line Impedance Calculator

 Setting up the impedance calculator for differential pairs in Altium Designer

-With Altium Designer you no longer have to use a separate calculator to determine your trace widths and then enter those values into the design rules.
+With Altium Designer, you no longer have to use a separate calculator to determine your trace widths and then enter those values into the design rules.
 Instead you set up your board layer stackup with materials and thicknesses, and then let the calculator input the correct trace widths into your design rules for the impedance values you have chosen.
-The next step is to do the same calculations for differential pairs, and the enhanced layer stack manager in Altium Designer version 19 will do just that.
-So put away your scratch pad, pencil, and whatever impedance calculators you’ve been using, because Altium Designer will do the heavy lifting of differential pair impedance calculations for you.
+The next step is to do the same calculations for differential pairs, and the enhanced layer stack manager in Altium Designer will do just that.
+So put away your manual layer thickness, dielectric constant, and impedance calculations you’ve been using.
+Altium Designer can do the heavy lifting of differential pair impedance calculations for you from now on.

 Altium Designer Does the Impedance Calculations Based on Your Layer Stack

-With a handy library of board materials to choose from, Altium Designer will calculate your trace widths based on the impedance values that you need.
+With a handy library of board materials to choose from, Altium Designer will calculate your trace widths and thickness based on the impedance values that you need.

 - Altium Designer’s new enhanced layer stack manager will allow you to calculate the impedance for multiple configurations including differential pair gaps.

-- Altium Designer’s impedance calculator takes your board layer stackup information and sends the trace width results to your design rules.
+- Altium Designer’s impedance calculator takes your board layer stackup information and sends the trace width and thickness results to your design rules.

 - Controlling the impedance in your design is dependent on the board layer stackup you choose.